Headlight Tint Laws in Illinois: Be Informed, Tint and Avoid Tickets!

 - Increased protection against fading caused by the UV rays of the sun

-- A more appealing look, especially when it comes to show cars, antique or sports vehicles.
+- A more appealing look, especially when it comes to the show cars, antique, or sports vehicles.

 Headlight tint application Chicago

 If you want to apply a new tinting film over your headlights, Tinting Chicago is here to assist you.
-We can also apply protection films to your windshield, front and rear windows, as well as various types of wraps over the exterior or interior of your car.
-You can find us at 3621 N Harlem Ave. and 2720 W Grand Ave., or call us at 773-455-0467 or 312-212-0493.
+We can also apply window films to your windshield, front and rear windows, as well as various types of wraps over the exterior or interior of your car.
+You can find us at 3621 N Harlem Ave. and 2720 W Grand Ave. in Chicago, IL, or at 1402 N Rand Rd in Palatine, IL, or call us at 773-455-0467 or 312-212-0493

 As we previously saw in the Illinois Vehicle Code, any other tint except for yellow or amber is illegal.